 The Government of the Republic of Azerbaijan is the party in the financing of the second phase of the Reconstruction of Railways Project and is obliged to provide EUR 74,937 thousand advance payment in two installments.
 The aggregate amount of these installments shall not be less than 15% of the project cost.
-The Government has made a payment of the first installment in the amount of EUR 39,739 thousand on November 1, 2015.
+The Government has made a payment of the first installment in the amount of EUR 39,739 thousand on November 1, 2015 and the second installment in the amount of EUR 40,334 thousand during the year ended December 31, 2017.
 This installment was provided as a loan to the Group.
 The details of the loan is described in Note 17.